thaugholt/superoffice-docs/user-guide/no/addendum.md

 ---
-title: Addendum to SuperOffice Software Maintenance Agreement
+title: Vedlegg til SuperOffice Software Maintenance Agreement
 uid: ssma-addendum
-description: Addendum to SuperOffice Software Maintenance Agreement
+description: Vedlegg til SuperOffice Software Maintenance Agreement
 author: Bergfrid Dias
 so.date: 09.15.2022
-keywords: SSMA, maintenance, agreement so.topic: reference
+keywords: SSMA, maintenance, agreement so.topic: reference so.lang: no

-so.lang: en
 ---

-# Addendum to SuperOffice Software Maintenance Agreement
+# Vedlegg til SuperOffice Software Maintenance Agreement

 This addendum is related to new features in SuperOffice 8.
 To activate these new features, SuperOffice needs a consent, as detailed below, from a Customer Representative authorized to grant such consent.